rvkmr6466/Interview-Prep/javascript interview questions.md

 **Note:** Promise has more priority than setTimeout.

+#### process.nextTick, Promises, setTimeout, and setImmediate
+The priority order of `process.nextTick`, `Promises`, `setTimeout`, and `setImmediate` in JavaScript's event loop is: `process.nextTick` (highest) > `Promises` > `setTimeout` > `setImmediate`.
+Explanation:
+- _process.nextTick():_ This function always runs before any other task, even before promises.
+It enqueues a callback to be executed in the next iteration of the event loop, ensuring it gets processed before other tasks that might be waiting.
+- _Promises:_ `Promises`, which are microtasks, have a higher priority than macrotasks like `setTimeout` and `setImmediate`.
+They are executed as soon as the call stack is empty, before the event loop moves to the next macrotask.
+- _setTimeout():_ `setTimeout` callbacks are macrotasks and are executed after the call stack is empty and all microtasks (including promises) have been processed.
+If `setTimeout` has a delay of 0, it will be executed in the next iteration of the event loop, after the microtasks have been completed.
+- _setImmediate():_ `setImmediate` is also a macrotask and is executed after the current event loop iteration completes and all microtasks are processed.
+It is processed in the Check phase, which is later than the Timer phase where setTimeout with 0 delay is processed.

+---
 ### Q. How Asynchronous call works?
 Asynchronous calls allow a program to start a task and continue executing other code without waiting for the task to finish, using mechanisms like callbacks or promises to handle the result later.
 Here's a more detailed explanation: